TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

     4. Brush 		= {Face}
     5. Face         = Plane Texture Offset Scale Rotation ...

-The first line specifies that a **map** contains of an entity followed by zero or more entities.
+The first line specifies that a **map** contains an entity followed by zero or more entities.
 In EBNF, the braces surrounding the word "Entity" indicate that it stands for a possibly empty sequence of entities.
 Altogether, line one means that a map is just a sequence of one or more entities.
 An **entity** is a possibly empty sequence of properties followed by zero or more brushes.
 A **property** is just a key-value pair, and both the key and the value are strings (this information was omitted from the EBNF).

 Line four defines a **Brush** as a possibly empty sequence of faces (but usually it will have at least four, otherwise the brush would be invalid).
 And in line five, we finally define that a **Face** has a plane, a texture, the X and Y offsets and scales, the rotation angle, and possibly other attributes depending on the game.